imglandimgland

 imgland's expiry system is straightforward.
 You choose how long an image should stay online, and the system handles the rest.

-• Default 30-day expiry — All uploads expire after 30 days by default.
-This applies to both anonymous and account-based uploads unless a different duration is selected.
+• Default 30-day expiry — Every upload expires after 30 days unless you choose a different duration.

-• Choose your duration — With a free account, pick from 1 day, 7 days, 30 days, or 365 days at upload time.
+• Choose your duration — Pick from 1 day, 7 days, 30 days, or 365 days at upload time, on the free plan.
 Shorter durations are ideal for screenshots and quick shares.

-• Manage after upload — Account holders can adjust expiry settings from their image dashboard before the image expires.
+• Manage after upload — Change the expiry from your image dashboard at any point before the image expires.

 • Permanent deletion — When an image expires, the link returns a 404 and the image is no longer accessible.